How to use lube

 How do I use lubricant?

 A little usually goes a long way.
 If you’re using it for foreplay fun, then whoever’s doing the pleasuring at the time might want to rub it between their hands first to warm it up.
-If you’re using it for penetrative purposes, add a dab to the entrance of vagina, anus, or on the tip of your sex toy.
-An extra blob of lube inside the tip of a condom can give a guy added sensation, too.
+If you’re using it for penetrative purposes, add a dab to the entrance of the vagina, the anus, or on the tip of your sex toy.
+An extra blob of lube inside the tip of a condom can give a penis added sensation, too.

 How to use lube safely